 IKEA, Topgolf and Conner Prairie are just a few of the things to do in Fishers, Indiana, located off I-69 on the northeast side of Indianapolis.
 Named the “Best Place to Live in America” by Money Magazine, Fishers’ downtown continues to develop and impress visitors with local coffee shops, community concerts at the Nickel Plate District Amphitheater and growth of entrepreneurship opportunities at Launch Fishers.

 Just east of 116th Street and I-69 is Fishers District, a dining district and culinary incubator with countless restaurants including 1933 Lounge by St. Elmo, Sun King Fishers, Fishers Test Kitchen and more.

 Places to Add to Your Itinerary

-The community’s rapid growth and regular spots on best places lists are most evident in the Nickel Plate District, the cultural heart of the city that’s home to the farmers’ market, community concerts and festivals.
-Get the lay of the land and ride around the district on the Pint Cycle pedal pub before you pitstop at Four Day Ray Brewing for local brews and pub food.
+The community’s rapid growth and regular spots on best places lists are most evident in the Nickel Plate District, a designated Statewide Cultural District and the cultural heart of the city that’s home to the farmers’ market, community concerts and festivals.
+View a map of the Nickel Plate District.

 For families, a trip to Fishers isn’t complete without wandering through Conner Prairie, an outdoor museum dedicated to telling the history of Indiana through personal exploration of the land.
 Ride the 1859 Balloon Voyage for a bird’s eye view of Fishers from 350 feet up in the air.